mgmt-sa-tiger-team/linklight/exercises/networking_v2/exercises/4-3-tower-user-template/README.md

 Demonstrate a vendor agnostic job template for user creation.
 This job will configure a specified user through a survey.

 This exercise will differ from the previous exercise by automating the creation of the survey.
-We will use a supplied survey specification file (`user.json`) along with the [tower_job_template module](https://docs.ansible.com/ansible/latest/modules/tower_job_template_module.html) to quickly provision the job into Ansible Tower.
+We will use a supplied survey specification file (`user.json`) and playbook (`userjob.yml`) to quickly provision the job into Ansible Tower.

 # Guide